open-dovetail/fabric-chaincode/samples/marble/README.md

 # marble

-This example uses the [Open-source Flogo](http://www.flogo.io/) to implement the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) sample chaincode [marbles02](https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02/go).
-It demonstrates basic features of the Hyperledger Fabric, including creeation and update of states and composite-keys, and different types of queries for state and history with pagination.
+This example uses the [Open-source Flogo](http://www.flogo.io/) to implement a [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) sample chaincode [marbles02](https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02/go).
+The sample demonstrates basic features of the Hyperledger Fabric, including creeation and update of states and composite-keys, as well as different types of queries for state and history with pagination.
 The chaincode is implemented visually by using [Flogo Web UI](https://github.com/project-flogo/flogo-web).

 ## Prerequisite